justloyld/justloyld/README.md

-I'm a person, I just do stuff
+We are a collective, we do stuff :3